 Have you been operating a company in Hong Kong and now want to deregister?
 Hold on for a moment!
-Though Hong Kong makes registering a company easy and direct, deregistration is the direct opposite.
+Though Hong Kong makes registering a company easy and direct, an Hong Kong company deregistration is the direct opposite.
 The process is expensive, involving, lengthy, and very perilous.
 Therefore, before considering pulling out, take time to rethink again.

 In this post, we take you through the entire process of deregistration.
 We also provide some suggestions on making the process easy or alternatives to consider altogether.

 The main reasons that make people consider Hong-Kong Company deregistration

 Even with the huge potential that is Hong Kong market, one might ask; why should a company deregister?
 Here are some reasons that make people prefer deregistering their enterprises.

 - When they find it difficult to continue operating in Hong Kong.

 - Inability to meet company debts

 - When shareholders fall out between themselves

 - Restructuring of the mother company